 The providers at Blue Ridge Dermatology are experts in the diagnosis and treatment of rosacea, as well as support for those who suffer from this condition.

 Types of Rosacea

 Rosacea often begins with a tendency to blush or flush more easily than other people, but the redness will slowly spread beyond the nose and cheeks to other areas of the face.
-Due to the variety of signs and symptoms, rosacea is categorized by four subtypes.
+Due to the variety of signs and symptoms, rosacea is categorized into four subtypes.

-- Eythematotelangiectatic rosacea: This type is marked by redness, flushing and visible blood vessels.
+- Eythematotelangiectatic rosacea: This type is marked by redness, flushing, and visible blood vessels.

 - Papulopustular rosacea: In addition to redness, symptoms of this type include swelling and acne-like breakouts.

 - Phymatous rosacea: Those suffering from this type experience thickened skin with a bumpy texture.

 - Ocular rosacea: This type results in symptoms primarily in the eye area.
 The eyes may appear red and irritated, eyelids can be swollen, and a person may have what looks like a sty.